ably/laravel-broadcaster/README.md

 ### Using Laravel Echo on client-side

 Laravel Echo is a JavaScript library that makes it painless to subscribe to channels and listen for events broadcast by your server-side broadcasting driver.
+Ably is maintaining a fork of the official laravel-echo module which allows you to use the official [ably-js SDK](https://github.com/ably/ably-js).

 1. Install Laravel Echo and Ably:
 ```